Pervaiz Khan

 Pervaiz Khan is a Pakistani politician who has been a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

-He ran for the seat of the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PK-36 (Swabi-VI) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PK-36 (Swabi-VI) in the 2002 Pakistani general election but was unsuccessful.
 He received 4,130 votes and lost the seat to Sarfaraz Khan, as a candidate of Awami National Party (ANP).